spacewalkproject/spacewalk-wiki/DevelopmentWorkstationSetup.md

    * `sudo yum versionlock jmock`
  * `cd $SPACEWALK_GIT/java`
  * `sudo ant install-web`

 ### Developing

 To develop changes in the java stack, make your changes and then from $SPACEWALK_GIT/java:

  * `sudo ant install-tomcat7` (or as appropriate for your version of tomcat)
  * `sudo service tomcat restart`

 ## Full Dev Workstation

 ### Installation

  * `sudo /usr/sbin/rhn-satellite stop`

- * `sudo yum install ant-nodeps ant-contrib junit ant-junit java-1.7.0-openjdk-devel postgresql-jdbc`
+ * `sudo yum install ant-nodeps ant-contrib junit ant-junit java-1.8.0-openjdk-devel postgresql-jdbc jmock jmock-junit3 jmock-legacy checkstyle`
- * `sudo yum install jmock --disablerepo=* --enablerepo=jpackage-generic`
-   * `sudo yum install -y yum-plugin-versionlock; sudo yum versionlock jmock`
- * `sudo mkdir /usr/lib/java-1.7.0 /usr/share/java-1.7.0`
  * `cd $SPACEWALK_GIT/java`
  * `ant init-install compile`
  * If you run into an error like `Unsupported major.minor version 52.0`: